"Lest we forget our indigenous forefathers who sheltered our enslaved family, as they ran naked and afraid into the wilderness"...

 The Black community has always been a strong community of determined individuals who have always managed to thrive, even in the face of adversity.

 Since chattel slavery and the Jim Crow era, the Black community has become quite successful.
-However, the foundation of Black success was not earned without the aid of the American Indian, who help the Black community, with such things as: harboring runaway slaves and allowing parts of the Underground Railroad to pass through Indian territory.
+However, the foundation of Black success was not earned without the aid of various native nations, who help the Black community, with such things as harboring runaway slaves and allowing parts of the Underground Railroad to pass through Indian territory.

-Our mission is to honor and assist those who shared/share a similar struggle and were there for the Black community in a time of need.
+The BICONA foundation honors and assists those who share/shared a similar struggle and were there for the Black community, in their ime of need.

 Copyright © 2018 The BICONA Foundation - All Rights Reserved.